nymea/nymea-networkmanager/README.md

       -h, --help                   Displays this help.
       -v, --version                Displays version information.
       -d, --debug                  Enable more debug output.
       -a, --advertise-name <NAME>  The name of the bluetooth server.
-Default "BT WLAN setup".
+Default "BT-WiFi".
+NOTE: The length is limited to 8 characters.
+      -f, --force-name             Enforce the full name to be used even if it is longer than 8 characters.
+IMPORTANT: This will displace the Service UUID in the discovery data which implies that client applications cannot
+                                   discover the wifi setup service on this device any more.
       -p, --platform-name <NAME>   The name of the platform this daemon is running.
-                                   Default "nymea-box".
+                                   Default "nymea".
       -g, --gpio <GPIO>            The GPIO sysfs number for the button GPIO.
 This parameter is only needed for the "button" mode.
       -t, --timeout <SECONDS>      The timeout of the bluetooth server.
 Minimum